 - Storytelling -- It's News

-Summaries of nearly 500 articles, published since 2003, which demonstrate how storytelling is being used as an effective communications tool around the world.
+Summaries of hundreds of articles, published since 2003, which demonstrate how storytelling is being used as an effective communications tool around the world.

 I hope you find what you're looking for.
 If not,

 8 Sandalwood Drive, Clifton Park, NY 12065-2700 USA

 Dio you know what snow men like to eat for breakfast?

 Kate telling at a swap at the 2017 CT Storytelling Festival.
 Photo courtesy of